 Included in loans receivable held-for-investment are loans for which the accrual of interest income has been discontinued due to deterioration in the financial condition of the borrowers.
-The recorded investment of these non-accrual loans was \$10.1 million \$9.6 million and \$9.8 million at June 30, 2023 September 30, 2023 and December 31, 2022, respectively.
-Generally, originated loans are placed on non-accrual status when they become 90 days or more delinquent, or sooner if considered appropriate by management, and remain on non-accrual status until they are brought current, have six consecutive months of performance under the loan terms, and factors indicating reasonable doubt about the timely collection of payments no longer exist.
+The recorded investment of these non-accrual loans was \$9.6 million \$16.8 million and \$9.8 million \$10.1 million at September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, respectively.
+Generally, originated loans are placed on non-accrual status when they become 90 days or more delinquent, or sooner if considered appropriate by management, and remain on non-accrual status until they are brought current, have six consecutive months of performance under the revised loan terms, and factors indicating reasonable doubt about the timely collection of payments no longer exist.